New income streams for farming

-We’re working on a project with think tank Green Alliance to produce a new model for supporting green land management.
-New markets worth millions per year could help to support farming methods that reduce flooding, provide clean water and restore wildlife, for the benefit of all.
+We’re working on a project with think tank Green Alliance to show how new markets could help to support farming methods that reduce flooding, provide clean water and restore wildlife, for the benefit of all.

 The government is working on its replacement of the Common Agricultural Policy.
 Its proposed Environmental Land Management system would provide farmers with an income for managing land to deliver healthier soils, cleaner water, more wildlife, and better access for people to the countryside.

 We and our partners at Green Alliance are proposing ways that the new system can also unlock private investment in environmentally friendly farming.

 How would this work?

 In 2016 we first introduced our Natural Infrastructure Scheme concept which would bring new income streams into farming.
 We outlined what government could do to help accelerate the creation of viable markets that farmers and land managers could access for delivering land management that restores and protects the natural environment.

 Since then we have produced a further four reports, testing and developing our Natural Infrastructure Scheme concept.

 - The second report tested our model to show what conditions it would need to work.